-Journal Writing 10%: During the semester, you will practice your writing skills by keeping a "journal" on eclass.
-You will write one or several entries each week, increasing in length as the semester progresses.
-Your instructor will provide you with the exact due dates.
+Journal Writing 10%: During the course, you will practice your writing skills by keeping a "journal".
+You will write two entries each week, increasing in length as the course progresses.
+You will hand in your journals every Friday.
 Sometimes you will be assigned a topic, sometimes the choice of topics is yours.
 Your instructor will give you feedback on your writing.

-Chapter Exams 30% and Mini-Quizzes 15%: There will be three chapter exams in this semester (each worth 10%).
-These exams are designed to assess a variety of skills, which are practiced during the course of study, including listening comprehension, reading comprehension, vocabulary, grammar structures, writing, and cultural information.
-In addition, instructors will administer quizzes with varying foci (grammar, vocabulary, etc.) at their discretion.
-Exams can only be made up if your instructor is informed prior to the test date and decided to excuse your absence.
+Chapter Exams 30% and Mini-Quizzes 20%: There will be two chapter exams in this course (each worth 15%) and two quizzes per week.
+These tests are designed to assess a variety of skills, which are practiced during the course of study, including listening comprehension, reading comprehension, vocabulary, grammar structures, writing, and cultural information.
+Exams and quizzes can only be made up if your instructor is informed prior to the test date and decided to excuse your absence.